dbpedia/databus-python-client/README.md

 The used linter is [Ruff](https://ruff.rs/).
 Ruff is configured in `pyproject.toml` and is enforced in CI (`.github/workflows/ruff.yml`).

-For development, you can run linting locally with `ruff check . ` and optionally auto-format with `ruff format .`.
+For development, you can run linting locally with `ruff check .` and optionally auto-format with `ruff format .`.

-To ensuere compatibility with the `pyproject.toml` configured dependencies, run Ruff via Poetry:
+To ensure compatibility with the `pyproject.toml` configured dependencies, run Ruff via Poetry:

 ```bash
 # To check for linting issues: